 There are several ways to access your team's Private API Network:

 There are several ways to search, filter, and sort elements and folders in your Private API Network.
-You can select Home to sort popular elements.
-You can select Search Postman in the header to enter search terms and filter the results.
-You can also select a folder to sort elements in it.
+You can click Home to sort popular elements.
+You can click Search Postman in the header to enter search terms and filter the results.
+You can also click a folder to sort elements in it.

-You can select Home in the left sidebar to discover popular and new elements.
+You can click Home in the left sidebar to discover popular and new elements.
 On the right, you can sort popular elements by Week or Month.
 You can also review elements that were recently added.
-Select Show more to review more elements in either category.
+Click Show more to review more elements in either category.

 You can search and filter elements.
-Select Search Postman in the header, change the scope to Private API Network, then enter your search terms.
-If you're in your team's Private API Network, the scope will be automatically set to Private API Network.
-You can also specify the element you'd like to search for: Workspaces, Collections, Requests, APIs, or Folders.
-You can select Enter or select an element's name in the search results to open it.
+Click Search Postman in the header, and click Internal from the Workspace type dropdown list under the search bar and click API, from the Element type dropdown list.
+Another filter, Private API Network only, is automatically applied.
+If you're in your team's Private API Network, the scope is automatically set to Private API Network.
+You can also specify the element you'd like to search for: Workspaces, Collections, Requests, APIs, or Folders from the Element type dropdown list.
 To learn more about searching in Postman, see Search Postman.

 Then you can filter elements with the following options:

 You can sort elements in a folder and its subfolders.
-To sort elements, select a folder or subfolder in the left sidebar, then select the Sort by dropdown list.
+To sort elements, click a folder or subfolder in the left sidebar, then click the Sort by dropdown list.
 The options are:

 For workspaces, you can view all of the collections and APIs inside them.